Tickets Krakow

 Crown Treasury

-The Gothic rooms housing the Crown Treasury have been used since the 15th century to store the Polish crown jewels and other royal insignia like crowns, scepters, and orbs.
-The highlight of this exhibit is the Szczerbiec Sword, the original ceremonial sword that was used to coronate Polish kings from the 14th to the 18th centuries.
+The Gothic rooms housing the Crown Treasury have been used since the 15th century to store the Polish crown jewels and other royal insignia like crowns, sceptres, and orbs.
+The highlight of this exhibit is the Szczerbiec Sword, the ceremonial sword that was used to coronate Polish kings from the 14th to the 18th centuries.

 Armory